SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 For the following namespaces, the indicated teams are responsible:

--   sap.fe - in SAP Fiori Elements responsibility
+-   sap.fe - in SAP Fiori elements responsibility

 -   sap.card - in SAPUI5 responsibility